Electrical Home Maintenance Tasks to Complete During Winter

 Additionally, it’s important to replace these batteries as winter season commences and your home becomes increasingly prone to fire – using your home’s heater, fireplace, festive holiday lighting and more.

-2. Reverse your ceiling fan before temperatures drop
+2. Reverse your ceiling fan before temperatures drop this winter

 During the summer season – and truthfully, the rest of the year in Texas – it’s comforting to have the ceiling fan on blast, which can help cool down spaces in your home.
 When colder temperatures arrive, you can reverse the motor and operate the ceiling fan at a low speed, running clockwise.
 This can produce a gentle, comforting updraft that forces warmer air near the ceiling down into your living space.
 By doing this, you can prolong turning on the heat and ultimately, save energy and money.